History of PARC

 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

-Since it began, a number of additional organisations and institutes have contributed a wealth of ideas and knowledge, making PARC the leading industry and university partnership for research into manufacturing, logistics and inventory optimisation.
+Since its inception, a number of organisations and institutes have contributed a wealth of ideas, knowledge and funding making PARC the leading university and industry partnership for research into sustainable manufacturing, logistics and inventory optimisation.

-In 2012, Professor Mike Wilson of Panalpina and Professor Aris Syntetos of Cardiff Business School co-founded PARC after realising that, despite a major shift in global supply chains, most organisations were unprepared and ill-equipped to manage this change.
+In 2012, Professor Aris Syntetos of Cardiff Business School and Professor Mike Wilson of Panalpina co-founded PARC after realising that, despite major shifts in global supply chains, most organisations were unprepared and ill-equipped to manage this change.

-The aim of PARC was to bring together industry and academia to investigate current issues in supply chain management.
+The aim of PARC was to bring together industry and academia to investigate current issues in supply chain management, advance knowledge and create tangible solutions for businesses.

-In early 2013, Panalpina and Cardiff launched the Panalpina Award.
-Every year, students from Cardiff University work on industry inspired projects, with the best project being awarded the Panalpina Prize for Strategic and Innovative thinking.
+In early 2013, Panalpina and Cardiff launched the Panalpina Award (renamed the PARC Award in 2019).
+Every year, students from Cardiff University work on industry inspired projects, with the best project being awarded the PARC Prize for Strategic and Innovative thinking.

 Knowledge Transfer Partnerships (KTP)